wpup/conauth/README.md

 > Work in progress

 Signing in to WordPress by link sent to your email.
 The link will expire in fifteen minutes and can only be used once.
+Login with username and password will not work.

 This plugin concept comes from how [Medium](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd) did [sign in to medium by email](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd).